 Customer Care

 Credit unions may have the edge here; they are known for personalized attention and coaching to help members gain financial literacy and reach their money goals.
-A large traditional bank may not be able to take such interest in each client.
+A large bank may not be able to take such interest in each client.

 Accessibility

-Traditional banks may offer many physical branches, 24/7 customer service, and a national and even international network of locations and ATMs.
+Banks may offer many physical branches, 24/7 customer service, and a national and even international network of locations and ATMs.
 Credit unions are likely smaller and local, with more limited access.

 Technology Tools